-Officers: PHCD Community Advisory Committee
+Officers: West Little River Community Advisory Committee

-The Public Housing and Community Development Department Community Advisory Committees will have four members who will serve as officers.
+The West Little River will have four members who will serve as officers.
 The officers will consist of the Chairperson, Vice Chair, Secretary and Parliamentarian.
 The officers will select from among the entire committee.

 - Chairperson The Chairperson will preside at all Committee meetings.
 They will provide subcommittees the opportunity to form and present their recommendations to the membership for action, will reflect action approved by the full membership rather than action of individual members and will assist the staff in the preparation of agendas; - Vice-Chairperson The Vice-Chairperson will, in the absence of the Chairperson, become Acting Chairperson of the committee with all the rights, privileges, and powers afforded to the Chairperson.
 In the case of a lack of attendance, resignation, recall or death of the Chairperson, the Vice-Chairperson will automatically become the Chairperson. - Secretary The Secretary will be responsible for drafting Committee correspondence and recording all minutes and other records of the Committee.
 In the absence of the Chairperson and Vice-Chairperson, the Secretary will temporarily assume the duties of Chairperson.
 In the case of a lack of attendance, resignation, recall or death of the Vice-Chairperson, the Secretary will automatically become the Vice-Chairperson.
-In the case of a lack of attendance, resignation, recall or death of the Committee will nominate and elect a new Secretary by secret ballot at a regularly scheduled meeting. - Parliamentarian The Parliamentarian's responsibility is to ensure that the meeting is conducted in a respectful manner and in accordance with Robert's Rules of Order Revised.
-In the case of a lack of attendance, resignation, recall or death of the Parliamentarian, the Committee will nominate and elect a new Parliamentarian by secret ballot at a regularly scheduled meeting - The combined PHCD/CAHSD Advisory Committees will consist of five (5) Officers and eight (8) Members.
-Of the eight members, each CAHSD Advisory Committee may have two (2) non-resident, non-stakeholder members that shall be appointed by the CAHSD Advisory Committees.
-The remaining eleven (11) members shall be duly elected.
-The configuration of the PHCD/CAHSD Advisory Committee shall be as follows: - Chairperson - Vice-chairperson
+In the case of a lack of attendance, resignation, recall or death of the Secretary, the Committee will nominate and elect a new Secretary by secret ballot at a regularly scheduled meeting. - Parliamentarian The Parliamentarian's responsibility is to ensure that the meeting is conducted in a respectful manner and in accordance with Robert's Rules of Order Revised.
+In the case of a lack of attendance, resignation, recall or death of the Parliamentarian, the Committee will nominate and elect a new Parliamentarian by secret ballot at a regularly scheduled meeting